 That was just an example.
 Of course, you can name the column however you see fit.
 Team members can open up cards and add labels and descriptions to them.
 You can even upload attachments, set due dates, and have discussions.

 One of the founders of Facebook, Dustin Moskovitz, and early Facebook employee Justin Rosenstein started Asana back in 2008.
 They kept it in private beta for nearly four years before its commercial launch in April 2012.
+Today Asana has users in 190 countries and over 93,000 paying customers.

 Asana puts its primary focus on projects.
 Every project that you create within Asana can be broken down into sections to categorize tasks.
 Consequently, every task can have subtasks with unique descriptions, tags, and comments.